GuyFarley/lassen-fly-shop/README.md

   - Since Dynamoose is a 3rd party ORM and not an AWS program, it needs to be brought in and therefore contributes to a file size of the Lambda function that requires it to be zipped and uploaded (rather than written directly into the AWS code source)
   - To achieve this, I needed to write the function in VSCode, then zip it up with its package.json and node modules to be uploaded to AWS for use

+- **Challenge:** Incorporating state via the `useContext` hook

+  - As the app was constructed with Next.js to pre-render data using `getStaticProps`, I needed to figure out how to manage state in combination with this pre-rendering.
+It took a while to wrap my head around when the data needed to be added to state, and how to use that state throughout the app after initial page load.
+  - To manage this, I decided to use conditional statements to evaluate if data yet existed in global state.
+If so, the page would render that data.
+If not, the page would use the data pulled from DynamoDB when `getStaticProps` was executed

+- **Challenge:** Incorporating Material UI with Next.js

+  - Here I leaned heavily on [this article](https://www.geeksforgeeks.org/how-to-use-material-ui-with-next-js/) found on geeksforgeeks.org
+  - Quite a bit of code needed to be added to my app to allow for Material UI to be used without interfering with the Next.js functionality.
+This required the creation and/or updating of the following files:
+    - `/pages/_document.js`
+    - `/src/theme.js`
+    - `/src/createEmotionCache.js`
+    - `/pages/_app.js`
+  - While I was hesitant to rely so heavily on this additional code, I felt it was worth it to polish up my application visually and to add the table component into my shopping cart so it would display as I envisioned it

 ## Visual Documentation

 ### Wireframe